12 Wrestlers Who Can't Stand Hulk Hogan

 To his credit, Hogan has gone out of his way in recent memory to make amends for any mistakes he made in his career.
 Lanny Poffo, brother of the late-great Randy Savage, told Sean "X-Pac" Waltman on the "1,2,360" podcast that Hogan had reconciled his differences with "The Macho Man" weeks before his death.
 Hogan also claims to have made amends with The Ultimate Warrior before his sudden passing in 2014, though Warrior's widow Dana disputes this.
 Regardless, many more have made up with Hogan over the years as time heals most wounds, though some still can't stand the sight of him.

-Here are 10 wrestlers who still can't stand Hulk Hogan.
+Here are 12 wrestlers who can't stand Hulk Hogan.

 Bob Backlund